rfwebster/jeoltiff/readme.md

-A small script for converting JEOL TIFF files (from JEOL "Analysis Center") from a chosen directory with data embedded in xml format  in the tiff tags into a tiff with the correct meta data to have scale included in Gatan Digital Micrograph and ImageJ...
+A small script for converting JEOL TIFF files (from JEOL "Analysis Center") from a chosen directory with data embedded in xml format  in the tiff tags into a tiff with the correct meta data to have scale included in Gatan Digital Micrograph and ImageJ.

-Warning: May invalidate Institution/JEOL legal agreements.

 <b>N.B.</b>
  - 1. can not find where unit for length per pixel is in the JEOL xml data -